Layr-Labs/eigenlayer-middleware/README.md

 ### Deep Dive

+For shadowy super-coders:
-The most up-to-date and technical documentation can be found in [/docs](/docs).
-If you're a shadowy super coder, this is a great place to get an overview of the contracts before diving into the code.
+* The most up-to-date technical documentation can be found in [/docs](/docs).
+* To get an idea of how users interact with these contracts, check out the integration tests: [/test/integration](./test/integration)

-It might be helpful to explore the EigenLayer core technical documentation as well, which you can find [here][core-docs-m2].
+* To explore the EigenLayer core contracts, check out the core repo technical docs [here][core-docs-m2].

 ## Building and Running Tests